Have you ever felt the need to take a vacation when you return from your trip?

 At a time where more and more of us try to disconnect, this style of holiday tempts a lot of people.

-In practice, how to travel slowly?
+In practice, how to slow travel?

 Slow travel is another way of traveling but also a philosophy of its own.